Integrative Studies, B.A., B.S.

 - Strengthen intercultural and interpersonal skills through collaboration, problem-solving, leadership training, and adaptation.

-- High-touch, place-based experiential learning opportunities on all of GVSU's campuses - Traverse City, Detroit, Grand Rapids, and Allendale.
+- High-touch, place-based experiential learning opportunities in Allendale, Grand Rapids, Traverse City, and Detroit.

 This tool shows an overview of potential career opportunities for this major.
 Actual salaries, employment opportunities, and job titles may change over time.